Victorffdez/IBVF_RNAseq_SOS1/README.md

 - **Pre-processing, Alignment & Quantification.** Bash scripts corresponding to the following stages are deposited here: pre-processing (*RawData_Fastqc.sh* & *TrimmedData_Fastqc.sh*), alignment (*Alignment_hisat2.sh*), assembly and quantification (*Assembly_&_Quantification_stringtie.sh*).

 - **Differential Expression Analysis & GO Enrichment.** R scripts to perform all the steps necessary to analyze a gene expression matrix from RNA sequencing using the new Tuxedo protocol.
+Here, among many options, you will find scripts to normalize the raw data, perform an exhaustive exploratory analysis, use limma to obtain DEGs between conditions, perform a GO term enrichment analysis, and so on.

 Please read all the comments in the scripts carefully.
 If you have any questions, please do not hesitate to contact me at the follow e-mail address: